INDA23PlusPlus/vm/README.md

 ```

 ## Usage
-VeMod can run programs from source directly, or compile it to a vbf-file (VeMod
+VeMod can run programs from source directly, or compile them to a vbf-file (VeMod
 Binary Format) with the -c flag.

 ## Examples